-As regards to the phase that appears above $H_{c1} \approx 4.05$~T in \BaCd, our NMR results provide, in addition to a solid independent validation of the main findings and conjectures of Ref.~\cite{Bhartiya2019}, new microscopic information that is crucial in defining the nature of these phases:
+In regard to the phase that appears above $\mu_0H_{c1}$~$\approx$ 4.05~T in \BaCd, our NMR results provide, in addition to a solid independent validation of the main findings and conjectures of Ref.~\cite{Bhartiya2019}, microscopic information that is crucial for defining the nature of these phases:

-\emph{(i)} The low-temperature NMR spectra have exactly the same four-peak structure as those in the paramagnetic regime (Fig.~\ref{spectra_high_T}), and are nearly field independent from $H_{c1}$ up to the full polarization saturation above 7~T (Fig.~\ref{spectra_low_T}).
-This provides clear evidence that the local spin polarization is homogeneous and without any transverse dipolar order, which is indeed one of the necessary (but not sufficient) characteristics of the spin-nematic phase \cite{Orlova2017}.
-The field dependence of the NMR line shift confirms and refines the previously observed field dependence of magnetization: the magnetization at $H_{c1}$ is slightly (by $\approx$~$-$6\%) reduced as compared to full saturation, and continues to increase in a wide range of fields above $H_{c1}$ [Fig.~\ref{fit_results}(a)].
-The measurements being carried out at 0.10~K, this dependence is certainly not of thermal origin \cite{Pregelj2020}, but it is not necessarily a consequence of some hidden order.
-It can as well originate from a small anisotropy of the main exchange couplings.
+\emph{(i)} The low-temperature NMR spectra have exactly the same four-peak structure as those in the paramagnetic regime (Figs.~\ref{NewFigure} and \ref{spectra_high_T}) and are nearly field independent from $H_{c1}$ up to the full polarization saturation above 7~T (Fig.~\ref{spectra_low_T}).
+This provides clear evidence that the local spin polarization is homogeneous and lacks any transverse dipolar order, which is indeed one of the necessary (but not sufficient) characteristics of the spin-nematic phase \cite{Orlova2017}.
+The field dependence of the NMR line shift confirms and refines the previously observed field dependence of magnetization: The magnetization at $H_{c1}$ is slightly (by $\approx$~$-$6\%) reduced compared to full saturation and continues to increase in a wide range of fields above $H_{c1}$ [Fig.~\ref{fit_results}(a)].
+With the measurements being carried out at 0.10~K, this dependence is certainly not of thermal origin \cite{Pregelj2020}, but it is not necessarily a consequence of some hidden order.
+It can also originate from a small anisotropy of the main exchange couplings.
 For an anisotropy of the $J_{xx} \neq J_{yy} \neq J_{zz}$ type, this has been discussed in the context of the LiCuVO$_4$ compound \cite{Orlova2017,HagemansCaux_PRB_2005_XYZchainsSaturation}.
-In the following paragraph we focus on the terms of the DM type, expected to provide the largest effect in \BaCd.
-We give a simplest estimate of this effect in the classical approximation and show that the observed field dependence is compatible with this mechanism [Fig.~\ref{fit_results}(a)].
-Finally, we observe that new theoretical predictions for the size of the magnetization variation in the spin-nematic phase \cite{Jiang2023} speak of a \emph{sizable} variation, definitely much bigger that the observed 6\%.
+In the following paragraph we focus on the terms of the DM type, which are expected to provide the largest effect in \BaCd.
+We give the simplest estimate of this effect in the classical approximation and show that the observed field dependence is compatible with this mechanism [Fig.~\ref{fit_results}(a)].
+Finally, we observe that recent theoretical predictions for the size of the magnetization variation in the spin-nematic phase \cite{Jiang2023} speak of a \emph{sizable} variation, definitely much bigger than the observed 6\%.
 Altogether, the static information is not really favorable to the existence of the spin-nematic phase in \BaCd.